Simplifying Life Insurance in India

 Difference Between Annuity and Mutual Funds Explained

 In annuity, the annuitant (the person who invests) pays a lump sum or regular premium to an insurance company.
-In return, the company guarantees fixed or periodic income, usually after retirement.
+In return, the company provides a fixed or predictable stream of income, usually after retirement, depending on the annuity plan chosen.

 In India, annuities are mainly of two types: immediate annuity, where payouts start right away, and deferred annuity, where payouts begin at a future date.
 Other forms include fixed annuities, variable annuities, and indexed annuities, each offering different levels of risk and return.